dappnode/DAppNodeDocs/docs/user/getting-started/connect-dappnode-to-the-router.md

 </details>
 <details>
-  <summary>Why I cannot connect my dappnode to the router via wifi?</summary>
+  <summary><b>Why can't I connect my DappNode to the router via Wi-Fi?</b></summary>

-ATM, Dappnode does not support to connect to a router via Wi-fi, only via ethernet.
-Make sure your dappnode is directly wired to the router via an ethernet cable
+Currently, Dappnode doesn't support Wi-Fi connections to a router.
+Ensure your Dappnode is connected directly to the router using an ethernet cable.

 </details>